multi-template-matching/MultiTemplateMatching-Fiji/README.md

 # Documentation
 Template matching is an algorithm that can be used for object-detections in images.
 The algorithm computes the probability to find one (or several) template images provided by the user.
-See the [wiki section](https://github.com/multi-template-matching/MultiTemplateMatching-Fiji/wiki/) for the documentation.
+See the [wiki section](https://github.com/multi-template-matching/MultiTemplateMatching-Fiji/wiki/) for the documentation, or the [website](https://multi-template-matching.github.io/Multi-Template-Matching/) of the project.

 You can find a similar implementation in:
 - [Python](https://github.com/multi-template-matching/MultiTemplateMatching-Python)